 Find out more information on Sorting Out Separation

-The following information and organisations can help you work through these difficulties so that you can communicate better together as co-parents:
+The following information and organisations can help you work through these difficulties so that you can communicate better together as co-parents.

-Parenting Plan Template
+Parenting Plan Templates

-National Association of Child Contact Centres (NACCC), in collaboration with OurFamilyWizard, have developed a Parenting Plan template that aims to cover most of the issues that might arise after you have separated so that you can co-parent effectively.
+The National Association of Child Contact Centres (NACCC), in collaboration with OurFamilyWizard, have also developed a Parenting Plan template that aims to cover most of the issues that might arise after you have separated so that you can co-parent effectively.
 The Parenting Plan covers time spent with children, pets, education, information and decisions regarding religion and health, communication, expenses, others involved with the children, moving forwards, reviewing and managing the plan.

 Download the Parenting Plan template from the NACCC website (PDF, 1.8 MB).